samschott/desktop-notifier/docs/background/platform_support.rst

-   "action", "A callback when the notification is clicked", "✓ [#f2]_", "✓" "buttons", "Support for one or more buttons with callbacks", "✓ [#f2]_", "✓ [#f3]_" "sound", "Play a default sound when showing the notification", "✓ [#f2]_", "✓"
+   "action", "A callback when the notification is clicked", "✓ [#f2]_", "✓" "buttons", "Support for one or more buttons with callbacks", "✓ [#f2]_", "✓ [#f3]_" "sound", "Play a default sound when showing the notification", "✓ [#f2]_", "✓" "thread", "An identifier to group notifications together", "--", "✓ [#f4]_"

 .. [#f1] App name and icon on macOS are automatically determined by the calling application.
 .. [#f2] May be ignored by some notification servers, depending on the desktop environment.
 .. [#f3] Only a single button is supported by our implementation for macOS 10.13 and lower.
+.. [#f4] Only supported on macOS 10.14 and higher.